owuchangyuo/owuchangyuo.github.io/_pages/about.md

 # Recent News

+* December 3, 2020.
+One co-author paper for aircraft landmark detection has been accepted to IEEE Signal Processing Letter.
 * October 21, 2020.
 One co-author paper for zipper tape defect detection has been accepted to Neurocomputing.
 * September 5, 2020.
 One paper for hyperspectral image restoration has been accepted to IEEE Trans.
 Geosci.
 Remote Sens.
 * August 9, 2020.
 One co-author paper for rain streak removal has been accepted to IEEE Trans.
 Neural Netw.
 Learn.
 Syst.